 - Recording Harassment

-At work, at school, on the street
+At work, at school, on the street:

 IF IT'S UNWANTED, IT'S HARASSMENT.

-Step 1 - Understand Harassment
+Step 1: Understand The Types of Harassment

 Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Sexual harassment may be inadvertent or intentional, obvious or subtle, and is almost always against the law.